DiligentGraphics/DiligentEngine/README.md

 Core module contains several property pages that define common build settings.
 The pages are located in diligentcore\Shared\Build subdirectory and are referenced by every project.

-There is a build subdirectory in each projectís directory that contains Visual Studio project files.
+There is a build subdirectory in each project‚Äôs directory that contains Visual Studio project files.

 GraphicsEngineD3D11, GraphicsEngineD3D12 and GraphicsEngineOpenGL projects can be built as either static or dynamic link library.